jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

     cd: no such file or directory: does_not_exist

+  I cannot go to a directory_ that is not a child of this directory_ this way.
 I use pwd_ to show where I am

   .. code-block:: shell
     :emphasize-lines: 1